-The value of self-regulation as an alternative to statutory control is recognised in EC Directives, including those on misleading and comparative advertising (Directives 2005/29/EC and 2006/114/EC).
-Self-regulation is accepted by the Department for Business, Innovation and Skills and Trading Standards as a first line of control in protecting consumers and the industry.
+The value of self-regulation as an alternative to statutory control has been recognised across Europe (including in legislation) for a number of years.
+Self-regulation is accepted by the

+Department for Business and Trade, Trading Standards and the CMA as a first line of control in protecting consumers and the industry.